andami/shadowsocks-websocket/README.md

-shadowsocks-dotcloud
+shadowsocks-websocket
 ===========

 [![Build Status](https://travis-ci.org/clowwindy/shadowsocks-dotcloud.png)](https://travis-ci.org/clowwindy/shadowsocks-dotcloud)

-shadowsocks-dotcloud is a lightweight tunnel proxy which can help you get through firewalls.
+shadowsocks-websocket is a lightweight tunnel proxy which can help you get through firewalls.
 It is a port of [shadowsocks](https://github.com/clowwindy/shadowsocks), but through a different protocol.

-shadowsocks-dotcloud uses WebSockets instead of raw sockets, so it can be deployed on [dotcloud](https://www.dotcloud.com/).
+shadowsocks-websocket uses WebSockets instead of raw sockets, so it can be deployed on [dotcloud](https://www.dotcloud.com/).

 Notice that the protocol is INCOMPATIBLE with the origin shadowsocks.